andywilsonuk/IntegrationTestingLibraryForSqlServer/README.md

 ```

 ####Decimal parameters
-Decimal parameters, that is with a SqlDbType of Decimal (and also can shown in SQL Server as Numeric) can include Precision and Scale.
+Parameters with a SqlDbType of Decimal (and also can shown in SQL Server as Numeric) can include Precision and Scale.
 See [decimal and numeric (Transact-SQL)](https://msdn.microsoft.com/en-us/library/ms187746.aspx) for more details on usage.
 ```C#
 var parameter = new DecimalProcedureParameter("c1", ParameterDirection.InputOutput)
 {